gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/README.md

 # Message Explanations

 This directory contains explanations for various compiler messages.
-These long-form texts aren’t limited to errors but can also explain info messages or warnings.
+These long-form texts are not limited to errors but can also explain info messages or warnings.

 ## Structure of an Explanation file